 You'll literally have to bust out a text book or read online and treat it like school.
 You'll have to study and do homework.
 But it's an investment into your business so get it done.

 The main thing lacking in every amateur beat maker's tracks is a lack of chord changes and song sections.
 Talk about boring.
+Any time someone asks me how to make a good beat, I ask them if they know what a chord progression is.
+And you can guess the answer.

 Switching keys inadvertently (and half the time not even having a key), having instruments not harmonize each other, over-producing in an attempt to make up for other lacking areas, and tons of other problems can all be solved with a rudimentary understanding of music theory.